LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 ![Carousel](img/carousel.gif)

-Like with any question, a structured question expect and waits for the user response before executing the next action.
+Like with any question, a structured question expects and waits for the user response before executing the next action.

 {: .important}
 Structured questions aren't supported on all channels; be sure to verify the channel's support before designing your bot.
 For example, Facebook supports the carousel, but Apple Business Chat doesn't.
 Apple Business Chat offers its list picker instead.